About St James’s

 By Tube

-You can walk to St James’s in just a few minutes from Green Park (Victoria, Jubilee, Piccadilly), Piccadilly Circus (Piccadilly and Bakerloo), and Charing Cross (Bakerloo and Northern).
+You can walk to St James’s in just a few minutes from Green Park (Victoria, Jubilee and Piccadilly lines), Piccadilly Circus (Piccadilly and Bakerloo lines), and Charing Cross (Bakerloo and Northern lines).

 By rail